ibm-cloud-docs/cloud-databases/howto-allowlists.md

 ```
 {: .pre}

-More information is on the {{site.data.keyword.databases-for}} CLI Plug-in [reference page](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference).
+More information is on the {{site.data.keyword.databases-for}} CLI plug-in [reference page](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference).

 ### Setting an allowlist through the API